 Wherever you go, there you are – Jon Kabat-Zinn

 Meditation has become a very popular relaxation activity.
 And for good reason.
 In addition to reducing stress, meditation has also been shown to increase immunity, improve sleep, and expand brain functioning.
+This cool infographic provide a helpful summary of some of meditations many benefits.

 One great thing about meditation is that you can meditate anywhere.